daniel-wrench/reynolds_scales_project/README.md

 # README
-Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft (and potentially other spacecraft too)
+Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft and OMNI.
+It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the src/params.py parameter file.

 ## To-do
 Paper should be a story of how to calculate Re for the solar wind, including all the assumptions and annoyances along the way.